This article has been reviewed by Wego‘s editorial team to ensure that the content is up to date & accurate.

 Applying for a Singapore work visa involves distinct procedures depending on the specific visa category.
 Nonetheless, the fundamental steps for obtaining a Singapore work visa encompass the following:

-• submission of the visa application
+• Submission of the visa application

-• preparing for your arrival in Singapore
+• Preparing for your arrival in Singapore

-• receiving the issued work pass
+• Receiving the issued work pass

-• registering your fingerprints and photo, as necessary
+• Registering your fingerprints and photo, as necessary

-• receiving your work pass card
+• Receiving your work pass card

 For detailed guidance on the application process for each visa type, please refer to the provided link in the respective Singapore work visa category section.
 Note that the responsibility for applying for the visa may vary between the employee and the employer, depending on the visa type.
 Please ensure you are aware of these distinctions when proceeding with your application.